DrMohammedhbi/IoT_Edge_Network/README.txt

  - using WATCH()
  - star topology (with the number of modules passed as parameters)

-Dyna is a model of a simple client-server network.
+This model is a simple client-server network.
 The network contains several clients and one server interconnected via a switch.

 The number of clients is configurable.
 Each client computer periodically